anyone2/IndigoPlugin-Voice-Monkey/YESNO_QUESTIONS_TEXT_ONLY.md

 ## 15) Verbally say to an Alexa Device, 'Alexa, Discover Devices'

-## The Alexa device should say it discovered the Voice Monkey device, 'Office Echo'
+The Alexa device should say it discovered the Voice Monkey device, 'Office Echo'

 # In the Alexa App

-# You need to create two Routines
+Create two Routines

 ## 16) Tap 'More', at the bottom of the screen